jondashkyle/mediaSize/readme.md

 `npm install mediasize`

-Simple DOM module which replicates the css `background-size` attribute.
+Simple DOM module which replicates the css `background-size` attribute, but on any block element.

 ## Setup